Aider-AI/aider/README.md

 * Aider will apply the edits suggested by GPT.
 * Aider will automatically commit each change to a git repo with a sensible commit message, providing safety, edit history and easy undo with normal git tools.
 * Aider can make coordinated code changes across multiple source files.
+* Aider will notice if you edit the files outside the chat, ask you if you'd like to commit the new changes and make GPT aware of the updated file content.
+You can bounce back and forth between your aider chat and your editor, to fluidly collaborate with GPT.
 * Live, colorized, human friendly output.
 * Readline style chat input history, with autocompletion of tokens found in source files being discussed (via `prompt_toolkit`)
 * Use Control-C to safely interrupt GPT if it isn't providing a useful response.